The Best Ways to Store Root Vegetables

 Storing potatoes

 The best thing about root vegetables has to be the fact that they're available during the cold months when there are few other crops to be had from the garden.
-Hi, I’m Ben, and in this short video and article I’ll show you how to harvest and store root vegetables so they keep throughout the winter, in perfect condition.
+In this short video and article I’ll show you how to harvest and store root vegetables so they keep throughout the winter, in perfect condition.

 Do You Need to Lift and Store Root Vegetables?